Val1t3/Monsters_Rolodex/README.md

 # Monsters_Rolodex
-First project to learn React.
+Project to learn React, and learn how to make a search bar.